nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 This example uses `elaborate-fn`, a simplified version of `elaborate` that gives the `VISr` the same semantics as a function application.
 It also allows the `defvisr` form to work in the same file as the VISr itself.
-Additionally, VISrs that use `elaborate-fn` can be defined and used in the same file.

 ![Example of elaborate-fn semantics](/img/intro-visr/sig.png)